curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 Technically, Tabum can be used to push any religion, as long as that religion wants

 - humanity to continue existing
-- herself to be free to continue existing
+- herself to be free to continue existing (requires being present in the minds of people, so it needs to be a persistent, top-of-mind idea.
+Otherwise, there's a pause in her existence)

 It's a nice touch, that she wants to preserve her bretheren, and the religion she pushes fixes the problems in society.